Diamondbacks blast Rockies 11-2, end losing streak at 5

 UP NEXT

-Neither team has announced a starter for Sunday’s season finale at Chase Field.
+Neither team announced a starter for Sunday’s season finale at Chase Field.
 Black said the Rockies are probably going with a bullpen game.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports